leandrolanzieri/RIOT/doc/doxygen/src/kconfig/kconfig.md

 [TOC]

 The objective of using Kconfig for RIOT is to configure software modules at compilation.
-This means having a **standard way** of:
+This means having a standard way of:
 - Exposing configurable parameters
-- Allowing checks of assigned values:
+- Assigning user-specific configurations
+- Verifying these parameters
     - Check possible values
     - Check valid configuration considering inter-dependencies
 - Applying the selected configuration